 When completing Key Cards/RCRs upon checking-in to an assigned space, all students will have the option to identify an individual to be contacted no later than 24 hours after the time they have been determined to be missing.
 This person will be the emergency contact designated.

 If a student is thought to be missing, Florida Atlantic University Police Department will be contacted.
 The FAU Police Department will make the determination of whether the student should be considered missing and for how long.
 Should the student be determined to have been missing for 24 hours or more, the designated emergency contact will be notified.
-If the student is under the age of 18 and is not emancipated; the Department of Housing and Residential Life is required to notify a custodial parent or guardian no later than 24 hours following the de- termination that the student is missing.
+If the student is under the age of 18 and is not emancipated; the Department of Housing and Residential Education is required to notify a custodial parent or guardian no later than 24 hours following the de- termination that the student is missing.
 This contact will be the parent/guardian listed on the student information release on the University Housing Contract or listed in the FAU Student Information System.
 Finally, the Executive Director of Housing and Associate Vice-President for Student Affairs/Dean of Students will be contacted.

 PARKING AND TRANSPORTATION SERVICES AT FAU